 If you’ve been in a car accident, then you might be wondering: “What next?”
 How will you pay for the damages to your vehicle and what happens if you’re injured and unable to work?
 Who’s the responsible party?
+First, read this post now.
+Second, call a top Houston car accident lawyer immediately.

 At this point, you may even be asking yourself, “Can I sue for negligence in a car accident?”
 This would certainly help pay for damages and, of course, medical bills — but are you actually able to sue for negligence in a car accident?